Stuub/DoomBox/README.md

 Automated setup for an insecure login page, for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops!

+Other common vulnerabiltiies to be added for testing.
+Currently supporting:
+  - A3:2017-Sensitive Data Exposure (HTTP Logins)
+  - A7:2017-Cross-Site Scripting (Reflective XSS)

 Using HTTP & PHP, initialises a server for each on ports 8000 (HTTP) & 8001 (PHP)

 To use: